daisvke/ft_otp/README.md

 ---

-### Decoding Base32
-Initial decoding attempts with `Base32Decoder` didn’t match `oathtool` results.
-The issue stemmed from:
-- Padding differences.
-- Base32Decoder’s use of a different character set (e.g., DUDE encoding).

----

 ### GUI Development
 The GUI was developed using **Qt Creator (Qt6)**.
 Install the latest version of Qt from the [official website](https://www.qt.io/download-qt-installer-oss).